 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

-A heart shaped layered shortbread inspired cookie filled with jam or jelly topped with powdered sugar.
+A heart shaped layered shortbread cookies filled with raspberry or strawberry jam or jelly sprinkled with powdered sugar.
 This Linzer heart cookie recipe is a must try!

 I love that the internet has the ability to connect us to others that we would otherwise never know.
 I “met” Rebecca who shares amazing DIY, recipes and more on Instagram at My_Practical_Life after I shared a photo of our 1886 home after our lightning strike/house fire.
 Since then, I’ve gotten to know Rebecca and she is someone who I would genuinely be friends with outside of Instagram!

-Rebecca recently shared a recipe for her Linzer Cookies that totally stopped me in my scroll.
+Rebecca recently shared a recipe for her Linzer Cookies, which are also referred to as butter or shortbread cookies with fruit filling, that totally stopped me in my scroll.
 The cookies not only looked beautiful, you could literally tell that they would taste delicious as well!
 How cute are these cookies for Valentine’s Day or in a different shape for Christmas!

 She shared her recipe with me – which I’m in turn sharing with you all today!
 I hope you all enjoy it!